 |OPEX proposed separation plant||Base + 30%|

 Base case assumes a 50 mile round trip with no back haul option.
-Sensitivity calculated using an 80 mile round trip
+Sensitivity was calculated using an 80 mile round trip

 Base case assumes spreading cost of £5.00 per m3 digestate spread.
 Sensitivity analysis using £2.50 (low case) and £5.00 (high case) per m3 spreading costs.